debugmen/debugmen.github.io/_posts/2021-02-08-diceisyou.markdown

     q: quit to main menu
     r: restart current level
-    z: undo a move (only works for past 256 moves and super buggy) [dice-is-you.dicec.tf]
+    z: undo a move (only works for past 256 moves and super buggy)

+## [dice-is-you.dicec.tf]
+<br/><br/>

 ## Initial Inspection

 Despite being a RE challenge, this one comes with just a link to a website.
 If we go to that website we are greeted with a game board enabled by javascript.

 The game is a "babaisyou" clone.
-The basic premise is that you have to reprogram the rules of the game in order to suceed.
+The basic premise is that you have to reprogram the rules of the game in order to succeed.
 Winning the game means getting the character "you" on the object representing "sice" (NoVA slang for win/good).

+Unfortunately, the interesting game mechanics have very little to do with the actual CTF.

-You can watch me quickly solve the first 4 level in the gif below.
+You can watch me quickly solve the first 4 levels in the gif below.

 ![Game](/assets/diceisyou/diceisyou.gif)

-After completing the first four levels, you will be faced with the level which contains the real CTF problem.
+After completing the first four levels, you will be faced with the final level which contains the real CTF problem.

 ![lvl5](/assets/diceisyou/ctfproblem.gif)

-Upon first inspection, it the problem looks like it contains some sort of cryptography pattern stuff.
+Upon first inspection, the problem *looks* like it contains some sort of cryptography pattern stuff.

 The bottom left portion of the game screen shows the main mechanic that we are working with.
 If you place 5 shapes in a specific order, the purple block will light up.
-This leads us to expect that we need to place all 25 shapes in a specific 5 by 5 pattern so that all of the purple blocks in the upper left grid pattern will light up.
+This makes me expect that we need to place all 25 shapes in a specific 5 by 5 pattern so that all of the purple blocks in the upper left grid pattern will light up, hopefully granting a flag.

-I always like to double check brute force feasibility for something like this, because why bother reversing logic if its too easily bypassed.
-So, lets see what are our chances of just guessing the pattern.
+I always like to double check brute force feasibility for something like this.
+Why bother reverse engineering a lock if you can just rake it?
+Let's see what our chances are of just guessing the pattern.
 We'll give the author the benefit of the doubt that there is only ONE possible pattern which lights up all the purple blocks at once.
-Since the author has done us the favor of pre-placing 5 blocks, that means that we're looking for 1 pattern in 20! options.
+Since the author has done us the favor of pre-placing 5 blocks, that means we're looking for 1 pattern in 20! options.

 nPr = 20! / (20-20)! = 2,432,902,008,176,640,000 possible permutations.

-Looks like bruteforce is out of the question.
+Looks like bruteforce is out of the question if we want this done in a reasonable amount of time.

-With that being the case, we need to understand the logic behind what is causing the purple blocks to light up, and we need to know how each symbol is represented within the logic.
+With that being the case, we need to understand the logic behind what is causing the purple blocks to light up, and we need to know how each symbol is represented within that logic.

-To do this, its time to hunt around on the webpage for what is actually going on.
+To do this, its time to snoop around on the webpage to see what is actually going on.

 ## Planning the Path Forward